tsiberis/Pygame-Notes/README.md

 A tutorial for sound in pygame

 My first attempt to understand pygame was through sound - hence this tutorial.
+Written back in 2005.
 Please feel free to extend it.